The 9 Most Dysfunctional Comic Couples

 Supes jealous.
 And that’s just in the

-.
+first ten issues.
 Oh, that was only the tip of Lois’ Iceberg of Crazy.

 Which, knowing Lois, she’s strategically placed somewhere near Superman’s